Hamunii/ToiletLeechIsReal/Assets/AboutAssets.md

 ![Screenshot: build asset bundle](./ForTutorial/BuildAssetBundle.png)
 4. Then we copy both `toiletleech` and `toiletleech.manifest` to the root of this repository.
 (Actually, we could probably just reference them without copy pasting them as they exist in this repository already.
 If you try this and it works, and you might have to edit the csproj file for that, please open an issue or a pull request.
 I don't have time to do that right now.)

+> [!NOTE]
-Note: if you don't have Windows standalone build support installed in your Unity installation, close unity and install it from Unity Hub.
+> If you don't have Windows standalone build support installed in your Unity installation, close unity and install it from Unity Hub.
 I'm not 100% sure if this is actually needed, but I had no luck getting the materials of the model working in the asset bundle when I had my build target set to Linux, which I didn't realize could affect anything.

 // TODO: write the rest